elgaraseva/python_test_course/README.md

 # python_selenium_course
-Autotests UI on python with selenium
+Autotests UI on Python with Selenium.